gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ).launch()
 ```

+We'll look at more realistic examples of chat functions in our next Guide, which shows [examples of using `gr.ChatInterface` with popular LLMs]().

 ## Streaming chatbots

 In your chat function, you can use `yield` to generate a sequence of partial responses, each replacing the previous ones.
 This way, you'll end up with a streaming chatbot.
 It's that simple!